Board of Directors

 Christine is a recipient of many awards including the Lifetime Achievement Award for service to the Hispanic Community in 2009 and most recently the State Afterschool Champion from the New Mexico AfterSchool Alliance for her work getting funding back into the state budget for afterschool enrichment programs.

 A registered medical assistant (RMA), surgery technician, and professional model, Carolyn is completing her Associate of Applied Science in Nursing (AASN) at CNM.
 Carolyn is the proud mother of a 5 year old daughter.
 She has overcome abuse and is successfully battling ovarian cancer.
-As a well known humanitarian she has held numerous charity, fundraising and community events such as the Homeless Empowerment Festival in Albuquerque, April 2015.
-Carolyn hopes to share her story and continue to inspire others to defy stereotypes.

 is a Tax Auditor for the State of New Mexico.
 We are honored to have her on our Board.
 Marjorie has been an enthusiastic supporter of TLCC for several years, and brings a strong public service outlook.
 She received her BA in Economics with an Accounting minor from Hunter College.

 Gabby moved to New Mexico in 2005.
 She received a BA in business from Technological Institute of Sonora.
 Gabby has been working at BBVA Compass Bank for the last 6 years helping local small businesses develop and grow.
 Currently, she is a Branch Retail Executive at the Albuquerque Downtown Branch.
 She has served as a Chapter Officer Development Coordinator for the BBVA Volunteer Committee since 2014.